Small Transmitting Loop Project

 The capacitor selected was a 500pF Jennings, with some impressive power handling specifications.
 The copper strap was attached directly to the capacitor body, to eliminate any unnecessary mechanical joints in the high-current part of the loop.
 The ends of the strap were cut to form several "fingers" that fit under the silver clamps on the ends of the cap.
 The antenna shows no signs of drift due to RF heating, even under 100W continuous key-down.
 The model suggests that it should be fine through 500W for CW operation, and perhaps higher for SSB duty cycles.

 Outdoors, the bandwidth was quite narrow, and it showed a measured 2:1 bandwidth of approximately 3kHz on 80m.
 The antenna's circumference is less than 1/4 wavelength on 40m, so it is also very usable there, and with higher efficiency.
-On 40m, the bandwidth was also considerably higher, with both cases' bandwidth roughly as predicted by the ARRL formulae.
+On 40m, the bandwidth was also considerably higher.

 During the 2015 IARU contest, I used this loop as a dual-band antenna, for 40m and 80m, doing CW contacts at 500W+.
 The loop was oriented with the main lobes pointed NE/SW, and the feedpoint was adjusted for lowest SWR (1:1) on 40m.
 On both bands, the antenna made numerous contacts at all elevation angles.
 Once each band's propagation was fully formed, DX stations, NVIS stations, and everything in between arrived with similar signal levels.
 Working Europe and South America was done with amazing ease, even on 80m.
 The reception on both bands was exceptional, with generous signal levels.

 The nulls appear to be limited to near-zero elevation angles.
 While the loop can greatly attenuate noise from nearby buildings when turned broadside to the source, it is still able to send and receive skywave signals along the same bearing.
-If the EZNEC model is anywhere near accurate, the loop should be able to do NVIS and other domestic contacts broadside, although DX signals perpendicular to the loop are probably too close to the null's elevation.
+If the EZNEC model is anywhere near accurate, the loop should be able to do NVIS and other domestic contacts broadside, although DX signals perpendicular to the loop are probably getting close to the null's elevation angle.

 On that subject, it was surprising to me how far off-axis from the main lobes a station could still be worked.
 NE/SW contacts were not that big of a surprise, but some distant stations were worked with ease at angles exceeding 60 degrees from the main lobes.
 While the loop is certainly not a gain antenna, on the low bands, the ionosphere is doing most of the heavy-lifting for propagation, so gain doesn't seem to be an issue.